rb3633/Movie-Recommendation-App/README.md

 3) Similarity: So now armed with the weightage of each category (Director/Writer/Actor/Genre/Keywords) and the number of repetitions within each category (for eg within Actors category: LeonardoDiCaprio LeonardoDiCaprio LeonardoDiCaprio MarkRuffalo MichelleWilliams), we calculate the cosine similarity of each category of the example movie with the other movies.

 ### Recommendation
-We identify the top similar movies and perform one more calculation to take into the account the user's preferences:
+Finally we perform one more calculation to take into the account the populous opinion so that the quality of the recomendations are the same or better than the example movie:
-The reasoning here is if the user enters an example movie which has a high user rating, then we ideally do not want to recommend a spoof or similar film which has very low ratings.
+The reasoning here is if the user enters an example movie which has a high user rating, then we ideally do not want to recommend a movie with very low ratings despite any high similarity.
 So the following calculation ensures that the recommended movies meet the lower bound threshold calculated from the rating of the example movie-

 $$threshold = score-((1-(10-score)/10)*(3))$$